 The language of the horse is at the heart of these lessons, both in theory and practice.
 The practical lessons start with the basics of liberty work, groundwork, double long lines, obstacle training and trailer loading.
 We also start to tackle behavioural challenges.
 For this level, you do not need any specific knowledge or your own horse, anyone with an interest in horses and their behaviour is very welcome.

-The first level of the course consists of ten teaching days, in three four-day courses.
+The first level of the course consists of nine teaching days, in three four-day courses.
 The lessons take place at various locations, so you can experience as many different horses as possible.